chithanh1811/openEA/README.rst

 =================================================================================
-OpenEA - A framework for efficient and scalable design of evolutionary algorithms
+OpenEA - A framework for efficient design of scalable evolutionary algorithms
 =================================================================================

 Welcome to the Git repository of the OpenEA project.
 The OpenEA project is an open-source framework for Evolutionary Computing built in C++.
 The framework is general-purpose and can be expanded to fit any demand without sacrificing speed and reusability.
 Here are the main features of the framework: